College Factual by our College Data Analytics Team

 Contact Details

-During the most recent year for which we have data, students from 6 majors graduated from College of Menominee Nation.
-Of these students, 54 received undergraduate degrees and 54 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 7 majors graduated from College of Menominee Nation.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at College of Menominee Nation along with which ones have the highest average starting salaries.